jimniels/blog/posts/2024-08-28-notes-from-pen-and-teller.md

+#pennAndTeller

-# Notes from Pen & Teller’s Masterclass
+# Notes from Penn & Teller’s Masterclass

-I quite enjoyed [Pen & Teller’s Masterclass](https://www.masterclass.com/classes/penn-and-teller-teach-the-art-of-magic) (paywall, sorry!).
+I quite enjoyed [Penn & Teller’s Masterclass](https://www.masterclass.com/classes/penn-and-teller-teach-the-art-of-magic) (paywall, sorry!).
 I learned some practical card tricks that came in handy while we sitting in the airport waiting for a connecting fight with restless kids.

 I also really enjoyed Pen & Teller’s reflections on the art of their craft.
 Here are a few points I wanted to write down.